-Esports is supposed to be the sport of the future… so why aren’t there any female pros?
+Esports is supposed to be the sport of the future… so where are the female pros?

 Everybody seems to agree that esports is the future of unscripted content.
 Broadcasters and producers, tech companies and advertisers are falling over themselves to get a piece of the esports gold rush.
 Esports athletes are global megastars, and the games they play are some of the biggest entertainment brands in existence with spin-off content including everything from fashion to music.
 I think we can all agree that esports is the signature entertainment for the 21st century.